 - Australian Digital Health Agency: Toolkit to support health professionals and provide advice regarding the security aspects of health technology – including telehealth platforms.

-- Health Direct Video Call: Allied health professionals may use this telehealth platform under a pilot program funded by the Australian Department of Health until 30 June 2021.
+- Health Direct Video Call: Allied health professionals may use this telehealth platform under a pilot program funded by the Australian Department of Health and Aged Care until 30 June 2023.
 Health providers, including speech pathologists, who are interested in a licence may register online.

 NB.
 The Association cannot verify or endorse the security or other features of this platform.